Ed Guerrero: Education and career

-In 1972, Guerrero earned both a Bachelor of Arts degree in English Literature from San Francisco State University and an Master of Fine Arts degree in Filmmaking & Aesthetics from San Francisco Art Institute.
+In 1972, Guerrero earned both a Bachelor of Arts degree in English Literature from San Francisco State University and a Master of Fine Arts degree in Filmmaking & Aesthetics from San Francisco Art Institute.
 He received a Doctor of Philosophy degree in Ethnic Studies, University of California, Berkeley in 1989.
 He was valedictorian.

 He has served on the National Film Preservation Board since 1988.